Home

 Belle Grove Cemetery

-He was laid to rest at Belle Grove Cemetery near Ohiopyle after a funeral service at Meadow Run Church.
+His remains were laid to rest at Belle Grove Cemetery near Ohiopyle after a funeral service at Meadow Run Church.
+"A large number of persons attended," said the newspaper.

 Robert is mentioned in the 1882 book, History of Fayette County, Pennsylvania, authored by Franklin B. Ellis, and in the 1947 book, Harbaugh History, written by Joseph Lewis Cooperider.